born2net/mediaArduino/README.md

 Arduino IDE can load a sketch, which is C based code that compiles into machine language and runs in a loop on top of the Arduino Yun Micro Controller.
 While C is a powerful language, it can be a pain to develop in and even more of pain to debug.

+Say hello to Node.js (http://nodejs.org) Node.js, a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Say hello to Node.js (http://nodejs.org) a powerful, super fast Javascript engine (aka V8) developed by Google, that can process Javascript code right on the Arduino Yun Linux OS.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js can process Javascript code right on the Arduino Yun Linux OS.
 That's right, Arduino Yun comes with built in "Linux on a chip" version of OpenWrt (https://openwrt.org)

 What this means is that you can develop (and even debug) in Javascript on the Arduino Yun, and use a driver called Firmata to translate Javascript commands onto the Arduino Yun micro controller.